 Writers interested in starting a podcast of their own, using them for promotion, or who are looking for a new avenue to continue their writing-related learning throughout the year are sure to leave this seminar with new strategies for all of this and more!

-The Dreaded Sag: Facelift Your Scenes with the Five Core Components of Scene Structure
+Keeping Your Scenes Afloat with the Five “Fun Floaties” of Scene Structure

-Sensing some droop on the page?
-Is a lack of direction weighing your characters down?
-Then you might have a case of scene sag!
+Sensing some sink on the page?
+Is a lack of direction threatening to tear your characters asunder?
+Then batten down the hatches; you might have a case of scene sink!